wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

     Make sure the paths are correct for the location of your Java and the CIS-CAT tool.
 For both cases, you could specify the full path, or a relative path to the Wazuh installation folder.
 Also, consider the following tips when configuring the ``content`` section:

-    - The location of the selected benchmark file have to be indicated by the full path, or by a relative path to the CIS-CAT installation folder.
+    - The location of the selected benchmark file has to be indicated by the full path or by a relative path to the CIS-CAT installation folder.
     - If no profile is specified, the first one, which is usually the most permissive, will be selected.

 2. After restarting the Wazuh agent, the benchmark checks will be executed at the specified interval, triggering alerts as shown below.